May 9, 2023

 As we’ve seen in this story with Domain, successful marketplaces need strategic and organized data teams to field fluctuation and keep up with growth.
 When data teams are able to clean and sort massive amounts of complex data with a modern data stack, get trustworthy data available company wide, and closely monitor supply and demand, decision-makers can make the best choices about growth.

-To continue to learn more about how data leaders at marketplaces scaled data efficiently, download our Marketplace Survival and Growth white paper here.
+To continue to learn more about how data leaders at marketplaces scaled data efficiently, download our Marketplace Survival and Growth guide here.

 Work-related distractions for data enthusiasts.